Interindustry-Macro Modeling Software

 - A basic working knowledge of C and C++ is required, but the level of programming expertise is similar to that required to build models in TSP or other regression packages.
 The most common errors are simple syntax errors, or confusion of data types, such as Matrices, Vectors and Tseries (time series).

 - The standard version of Interdyme comes on two disks.
 One disk contains the programs necessary to run Interdyme, which includes G7, Idbuild , Fixer , Macfixer, and Compare .
 The other disk contains a sample model, as well as the skeleton source code from which all models are derived.
 An instruction manual provides examples and pointers for how to input data, develop equations, and build and test a model.
-Or, if you like,there is a somewhat outdated Overview of Interdyme available.
+Additional information is available in the Overview of Interdyme.